yihao03/CVWO-assignment/README.md

 - **TypeScript**
 - **Tailwind CSS**

-I opted for Tailwind CSS instead of component libraries like Material UI to ensure the app remains lightweight, customizable, and consistent, while speeding up the development cycle.
+I opted for TailwindCSS instead of component libraries like Material UI to ensure the app remains lightweight, customizable, and consistent, while speeding up the development cycle.

 ### Backend